Charlotte Greig

-Charlotte Greig (born 10 August 1954, Malta, died 19 June 2014) was a British novelist, playwright, music journalist, singer and songwriter.
+Charlotte Greig (10 August 1954 – 19 June 2014) was a British novelist, playwright, music journalist, singer and songwriter.

 Early life

-Charlotte Greig's father was in the navy and the family travelled the world.
+Charlotte Greig was born in Malta, her father was a naval officer stationed there.
+During her childhood, his career would take the family to Gibraltar and Singapore before returning to England in the early 1960s.
 In 1962, she attended Charsfield village school, later described in Ronald Blythe's book Akenfield, where she learned to sing folk songs.
 At the age of 10 she was sent to a convent boarding school, St Stephen's College, Broadstairs, Kent, where she learned to play piano.
 She studied philosophy at Sussex University during the 1970s, a setting recounted in A Girl's Guide to Modern European Philosophy.

 Career

 Journalism

 After university, Greig worked as a music journalist in print and radio.
-In 1990 she presented a six-part series on BBC Radio 1 called Will You Still Love Me Tomorrow on girl groups in popular music.
+In 1990, she presented a six-part series on BBC Radio 1 called Will You Still Love Me Tomorrow on girl groups in popular music.
 It was based on her own book of the same title, published in 1989.
-In 1991 she wrote another Radio 1 documentary, British Black Music, and went on to present popular music features for BBC Radio 4's Woman's Hour and Kaleidoscope.
-By 1998 Greig was working for Mojo magazine, reviewing folk and country music.
+In 1991, she wrote another Radio 1 documentary, British Black Music, and went on to present popular music features for BBC Radio 4's Woman's Hour and Kaleidoscope.
+By 1998, Greig was working for Mojo magazine, reviewing folk and country music.

 Music

 In the same year, she issued the first of her own albums, Night Visiting Songs.
 It consisted of four traditional songs, with the rest written by herself.
 This has set the tone for her subsequent albums: acoustic understated gothic folk music.
 Unusually, she plays harmonium and mountain dulcimer, with occasional electronic additions.
 Four further albums are collaborations with guitarist Julian Hayman.
 Her main influences are Lal Waterson and Nico.
 She appeared on the Topic anthology A Woman's Voice (many other anthologies exist with the same title).
-In 2007 she curated and contributed to Migrating Bird, a tribute album to the late Lal Waterson released on Honest Jon's record label.
+In 2007, she curated and contributed to Migrating Bird, a tribute album to the late Lal Waterson, released on Honest Jon's record label.

-In addition, Greig's 2008 song Crows was released on a compilation album entitled The Crow Club released on People Tree Records, an offshoot label of Acid Jazz Records.
+In addition, Greig's song "Crows" was released on a compilation album entitled The Crow Club on People Tree Records, an offshoot label of Acid Jazz Records.

 In 2014, Greig released "Studies in Hysteria" by Doctor Freud's Cabaret, a collection of songs in the voices of Freud's early patients, featuring a number of guest vocalists including Euros Childs, Julie Murphy, Jon Langford, and Angharad van Rijswijk.